joao-borrego/cripto/assignments/assignment6.md

 ```

 After the keys have been generated it is necessary to sign the public key with the CA's private key.
-This is a root-certificate (i.e. self-signed) the private signature key is the public key pair to be signed.
+This is a root-certificate (i.e. self-signed): the private signature key is the public key pair to be signed.
 A self-signed certificate is similar to a certificate signing request (CSR), which is a solicitaion of a digital identity certificate from a certificate authority.
 For this reason we use the same `req` command.
 However, the `x509` utility is used to generate the certificate itself.